otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ### Task 6 (Medium)

 You notice there is a lot of code duplication.
-Refactor the code to reduce the duplication.
+Refactor the Code to reduce the duplication.

 ---